SoftUni-Internal/interactive-content/EN/04-Functional-Programming/03-Other-Function-Types.md

 [/code-editor]
 [task-description]
 # Description
-Write a program that reads a line of prices, parsing them as numbers of type **Double**, separated by **a comma and space** ", ".
+Create a program that reads a line consisting of few numbers that represent prices, separated by **a comma and а single space** ", ".

+Parse them as numbers of type **Double**.

-Add 20% VAT tax to each and print each price on a separate line.
+Add 20% VAT tax to each one of them.

+First, print out: "Prices with VAT:".

-Format them to the **second** digit after the decimal point.
+Then, print out the updated prices, each on a new line, formated to the **second** digit after the decimal point.

-The order of the prices must remain the same.
+The order of the prices have to remain the same.

 # Examples